Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 Speed matters more than most teams realise.
 A lead that doesn't hear back within minutes is already talking to someone else.
 Most businesses have no automated first response at all.

-03 — Missed calls
+03 — Missed contacts

 Missed calls with no recovery mechanism